jwcmitchell/playbook_famous_phonegap/views/login.md

         View.apply(this, arguments);
         this.options = options;

-We've already `var UserModel = require('models/user');`'d our model, now we create an empty User to hold our credentials to login with later.
+We've already required (`var UserModel = require('models/user');`) our model, now we create an empty User to hold our credentials to login with later.

         // Model
         this.model = new UserModel.User();